NUS-HPC-AI-Lab/R-MeeTo/README.md

 ## Acknowledge
 The repo is partly built based on [ToMe](https://github.com/facebookresearch/ToMe), [Vision Mamba](https://github.com/hustvl/Vim), and [VideoMamba](https://github.com/OpenGVLab/VideoMamba).
 We are grateful for their generous contributions to open source.

-## Contact
-🔥🔥🔥 If you are interested in this work and hope to cooperate with us, please drop an email to yj1938@sjtu.edu.cn 🔥🔥🔥